sparkfun/SparkFun_RTK_Firmware/docs/menu_tcp_udp.md

 ## UDP Server

-NMEA messages can also be broadcast via UDP on Ethernet and WiFi, rather than TCP.
+Data can also be broadcast via UDP on Ethernet and WiFi, rather than TCP.
 If enabled, the UDP Server will begin broadcasting NMEA data over the specific port (default 10110).